 The result of being made alive is joy, peace and a living hope.
 Hope is the fact that Christ is alive and is the hope for my future.

 Alright, thank you very much.
 And hello radio friends.
 How in the world are you?
 Everything going alright at your house?
 Well I know, some days are not as good as others.
 And some days you say to yourself, “I never should have gotten up.”
 (Laughs) “Should have stayed in bed.”
 Well I know that.
-But if you’ve struck a rough day, look up and say, “Lord Jesus I’m here, see me through this one.
-I’ve had the experience of, of waking up and not feeling very religious, not very Christian, not very blessed.”
+But if you’ve struck a rough day, look up and say, “Lord Jesus I’m yours, see me through this one.”
+I’ve had the experience of, of waking up and not feeling very religious, not very Christian, not very blessed.

 I’m glad to be back with you, and we’re in 1 Peter 1.
-‘Blessed be the God and father of our Lord Jesus Christ, which according to His abundant mercy has begotten us again onto a living hope by the resurrection of Jesus Christ from the dead, to an inheritance incorruptible and undefiled and that fadeth not away, reserved in heaven for you who are kept with the power of God, through faith.’
+“Blessed be the God and father of our Lord Jesus Christ, which according to His abundant mercy has begotten us again onto a living hope by the resurrection of Jesus Christ from the dead, to an inheritance incorruptible and undefiled and that fadeth not away, reserved in heaven for you who are kept by the power of God, through faith.”

 Last time we got together we stopped on some of these words just, just to meditate on them.
 And I advised you to invite Almighty God into your life.
 And I told you that the way to get comfortable with God the Father is to make Jesus Lord of everything in your life.
 He’s the way to God.

 Now God the Father, our Lord Jesus Christ who according to His abundant mercy hath begotten us again.
 The new birth is evidence of God’s mercy as well as of His love.
 “For God so loved the world that He gave His only begotten son, that whosoever believeth in Him should not perish but have everlasting life.”
 That of course is John 3:16.